-Upon graduation with a MJ in Children's Law and Policy degree from Loyola, you will possess the following knowledge, skills, and professional values necessary to advocate for children and families:
+Upon graduation with an MJ in Children's Law and Policy from Loyola, you will possess the following knowledge, skills, and professional values necessary to advocate for children and families:

 You will comprehend the basic structure of the American legal system, including the allocation of power among the branches of the federal government and between the federal and state governments.
 You will also be able to describe the legal relationship among children, families, and the state.

 - Be familiar with substantive and procedural laws of relevance to child-serving professionals

 - Engage in various forms of legal research, including electronic research

 - Analyze statutes, rules, and cases in the field of child and family law

 - Write analytically sound and persuasive documents (letters, memoranda, reports, etc.) appropriate to the goals of child-serving professionals

 You will have a solid foundation that will prepare you to use your knowledge and skills to enhance outcomes for children, youth and families and improve child and family-serving systems.
 You will be able to:

 - Integrate professional values of honesty, civility and respect for others in your advocacy work;